riverrun/comeonin/README.md

 ## Changes in version 4

+There were several changes in version 4.
+These are summarized below:

+* Added support for Argon2 (as an **optional** dependency -- argon2_elixir)
+* Added higher-level helper functions -- `add_hash` and `check_pass`
+* Improved the statistics function in each module -- `report`
+* Made all the hashing algorithms **optional** dependencies
+* Moved the configuration to the separate dependency libraries
+* Removed support for one-time passwords
+    * This is now a separate library - [OneTimePassEcto]("https://github.com/riverrun/one_time_pass_ecto")

-There have been a few changes in version 4.
-When upgrading, you will need to make the following changes:
+When upgrading to version 4, you will need to make the following changes:

 * Add the algorithm you want to use - Argon2, Bcrypt or Pbkdf2 - to
 the `deps` in your mix.exs file (see 2 in `Installation` below).